Call for Roundtables Proposals

 – Acknowledgment: Proposals must state that the roundtable is a closed panel and that discussants will not present papers.

-– Affiliation (if applicable): Include the name of any associated WAU commission, WCAA Task Force, or other WAU/WAU affiliations relevant to the proposal.
+– Affiliation (if applicable): Include the name of any associated IUAES commission, WCAA Task Force, or other WAU/WAU affiliations relevant to the proposal.

 Congress Tracks